No time for the full article now? Read the abbreviated version here

 Traditional approaches like backup, and archiving to lower costs of storage, face challenges supporting the user’s right to be forgotten as a part of the General Data Protection Regulation (GDPR).

-Using a system like lakeFS, users have the flexibility to support the right to be forgotten, losing reproducibility.
+Using a system like lakeFS, users can support the right to be forgotten, losing reproducibility.
 Or keep reproducibility up to right to be forgotten support.

-Data lineage is a critical component of a data governance strategy for data lakes.
-Due to the ongoing growing complexities of data lakes, companies are facing manageability challenges in capturing lineage in a cost-effective and consistent manner.
+Data lineage is a critical component of data lake governance strategy.
+Due to the ongoing growth of these complexities, companies are facing manageability challenges in capturing lineage cost-effectively and consistently.

 In data lakes, data lineage often refers both to tracking the transformation of data (i.e. what data was used to create the data) as well as the associated code (i.e. what code was used to generate the data).